penzance/ab-testing-tool/README.md

 ## About the tool
 The A/B Testing Tool complements existing features within Canvas that provide data about how the platform is used.
-An LTI optimized for Canvas, the A/B Testing Tool:
+An LTI optimized for Canvas, the A/B Testing Tool creates experiments that:

-* divides course enrollment into sets of users that are part of a **track** unique to the course
+* divide course enrollment into sets of users that are part of a **track** unique to the course

-* applies interventions by displaying different content to each track at **intervention points** throughout the course
+* apply interventions by displaying different content to each track at **intervention points** throughout the course

 For more information, take a look at [these slides](https://docs.google.com/a/g.harvard.edu/presentation/d/1Yj5ov_hfg5jryGcwVNKqIRDy12ZYmA6kkSLi24zAZRs)